Migdal Oz

 The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

 History

-Migdal Oz was established in 1977 on the site of Migdal Eder, a Jewish village destroyed 50 years previously early in the course of the 1948 Arab–Israeli War.
+Migdal Oz was established in 1977 on the site of Migdal Eder, a Jewish village destroyed 50 years previously early in the course of the 1929 Palestine riots.
 The name is taken from a Biblical phrase describing God, written in Psalm 61:4 and Proverbs 18:10.

 According to ARIJ, Israel confiscated 41 dunams of land from the Palestinian village of Khirbet Beit Zakariyyah in order to construct Migdal Oz.